carlosdominguez612/project-10-apis/Lab 12 Questions.md

 API documentation: https://docs.github.com/en/rest/overview/endpoints-available-for-github-apps

-Your program will connect to the GitHub API and request information about a GitHub user, Their name
+Your program will connect to the GitHub API and request information about a GitHub user,
+* Their name
-Their login name
+* Their login name
-Their location
+* Their location
-The name, language, and size of each of their repositories.
+* For each one of their repositories,

-The API URLs you will use are in this format.
+  * The name,
+  * language,
+  * size

+You will need to create a URL that includes a GitHub username.

-Assuming we want information about Guido Van Rossum, the Python language creator, whose GitHub username is gvanrossum
+If we want information about Guido Van Rossum, the Python language creator, using his GitHub username, **gvanrossum**.

-User information
+User information can be fetched with the URL, https://api.github.com/users/gvanrossum
-https://api.github.com/users/gvanrossum

-List of repositories
+List of repositories can be fetched with the URL, https://api.github.com/users/gvanrossum/repos
-https://api.github.com/users/gvanrossum/repos

-Replace gvanrossum with the username of the user that you want information about.
+Replace the **gvanrossum** part of each URL with the username of the user that you want information about.

 Some other usernames you can try are,

-* Linus Torvalds's (created the Linux operating system) GitHub username is torvalds
+* Linus Torvalds's (created the Linux operating system) GitHub username is **torvalds**
-* Moxie Marlinspike's (computer security researcher) GitHub username is moxie0
+* Moxie Marlinspike's (computer security researcher) GitHub username is **moxie0**
-* Marcus Persson (created Minecraft) GitHub username is xnotch
+* Your own GitHub username